ClemNicola/ClemNicola/README.md

 - 👋 Hi, I’m @ClemNicola, Full Stack Developer specialized in Java and React
 - 👀 I’m passionate about sports and entrepreneurship
-- ⏰ I’m currently working as FullStack Developer in an IT consulting firm.
+- ⏰ I’m currently working as Full Stack Developer in an IT consulting firm.
 - 🪴 I'm developing my coding skills and trying to create impactful web apps
 - 📫 How to reach me : LinkedIn -> https://www.linkedin.com/in/clementnicolas1/